augustinh22/msc_markdown/source/02_Theory.md

 - Indicators vs. evidence
 - Development of spatially-explicit indicators
 - spatially-explicit

+\ac{EO}-derived information can contribute to many existing global priority initiatives.
+Utilising information based on free and open \ac{EO} data can reduce costs for monitoring some of an initiatives goals and offer dynamic, regionalised information that can be generated more frequently than traditional statistical survey methods.
+This is true assuming the \ac{EO} data have sufficient quality, are suitable for the intended purpose and given automated information extraction methods.
+In order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.

 Indicator development is imperative to leveraging the potential of \ac{EO} data and transforming them into meaningful and actionable information.
 As big, open and free data sources, such as provided by the Sentinel-2 satellites, are collected over a longer timespan, indicators transferable to multiple data sources will be increasingly useful for interpreting a variety of \ac{EO} data.
 Indicator extraction is necessary because the reflectance observed by a sensor is only a proxy for detecting, identifying and monitoring objects and processes, since pixels representing similar reflectance values can represent different objects, surfaces, etc. Optical \ac{EO} data does not contain direct measurements of most objects or events on Earth (i.e. mixed pixels or relatively slow events).
 Non-physical entities (e.g. political boundaries) also cannot be directly measured.
 Replicable extraction of generic \ac{EO}-based indicators can complement indicators or reports from other in-situ sources as evidence for consilience to support decision-makers.
 Since free and open \ac{EO} data are independent of political boundaries, if not global in coverage, indicators derived from them will be especially useful in supporting international initiatives in various thematic domains, such as the \ac{UN}' \acp{SDG}.